 Graham Russell (1950) was born in Arnold, Nottingham (UK) and taught himself to play the guitar and drums, his mother died when he was only 10 years old, and he was so traumatised by this that he lost his voice, and became a loner.
 For three months he could only communicate by writing notes, a practice that he later perfected when composing music, and rhyming lyrics.
 His father decided to emigrate to Australia but young Graham refused to go, and at 14 years of age he ran away from home and ended up living with one of his maternal uncles, he immersed himself in music and the poetry of Shelley, Keats, and Byron.
 But by 1963 he was inspired by the Beatles and in 1964 he formed his first covers beat band Union Blues, as their drummer.
 In 1968 he emigrated to Melbourne (Aust) and was reunited with his family, began performing solo and with various bands around the disco/dance circuit which was thriving in the city at that time; by 1975 he was a member of the cast of Lloyd-Weber’s Jesus Christ Superstar in Sydney, where he met fellow cast member Russell Hitchcock.

 Russell Hitchcock (1949) was born and raised in Brunswick, a working-class suburb in Melbourne’s north -west on the fringes of the CBD, he attended the local primary school and the Princes Hill High School in Carlton North.
-A self-taught drummer who possessed an impressive tenor voice, he was a diminutive 1.7m (5ft 7inches), but good-looking young man, who would ultimately marry four times, and like Russell, live most of his adult life in America.
+A self-taught drummer who possessed an impressive tenor voice, he was a diminutive 1.7m (5ft 7inches), but good-looking young man, who would ultimately marry three times, and like Russell, live most of his adult life in America.

 Fellow classmate Chris Lofven (above), who would become a film director and create two of the most iconic video clips of the early1970’s – Daddy Cool’s Eagle Rock, and Spectrum’s I’ll Be Gone – invited Hitchcock to join a rock and roll covers band called 19th Generation, who performed at gigs around Melbourne.
 Upon leaving school in 1965 he took up a job as a salesman, and transferred to Sydney in a new position with a computer company, by 1975 he had joined the cast of JCS, gigging on the side with other cast members Graham Russell and Chrissie Hammond (below).